Call center software

 Top 20 call center software solutions

-Zendesk call center software is embedded in the Zendesk ticketing system for a seamless customer experience.
-Our software helps expanding teams resolve issues faster while simultaneously measuring and improving phone support operations.
+Zendesk’s call center software is embedded in the Zendesk Agent Workspace for a seamless customer experience.
+Our software helps growing teams quickly resolve issues while measuring and improving phone support operations.

-The bonus of a centralized call center is your team’s ability to track and measure every customer service interaction.
-When it comes to customer tickets, call recording, or queue volumes, managers can measure chat agents’ performance with real-time reporting and monitoring.
-You’ll easily understand how your phone support fits into multichannel operations with our centralized reporting—and learn exactly how your business can improve.
+Your team can track and measure every customer service interaction.
+Managers can measure agents’ performance for customer conversations, call recording, or queue volumes in real time with out-of-the-box reporting and monitoring.
+You’ll easily understand how your phone support fits into multichannel operations with our centralized reporting—and learn exactly where your business can improve.

-Easy to set up and fully cloud-based, Zendesk allows teams to get up and running with full call center functionality in minutes.
+Simple to set up and fully cloud-based, Zendesk allows teams to get up and running with full call center functionality in minutes.
 That means there’s no need to involve IT, hire additional technicians, or manage new vendors.
-And since our phone support software is embedded directly in the Zendesk ticketing system, your cloud call center solution will seamlessly connect you with your customers.

 - Overflow, group, and after-hours call routing